rolandmueller/bigdata/kafka.md

 ## Aditional tasks

-* We want the following two new metrics: The number of alerts in the last 5 seconds and the average temperatur in the last 10 seconds.
-Include these two new KPIs in the Dashboard as two metric widgets.
-In the Stream Data Framework API, the concept of `windowed aggregation` will help you: https://quix.io/docs/quix-streams/windowing.html and https://quix.io/docs/quix-streams/aggregations.html You can either do this directly in the Streamlit Dashboard or use a separate Python file with a pipeline and store it into a new topic.
+* Create a new data pipeline (a new consumer as a separate Python file).
+It should calculate a new KPI as the count of alerts in the last 5 seconds and store it as a new topic.
+In the Stream Data Framework API, the concept of `windowed aggregation` will help you: https://quix.io/docs/quix-streams/windowing.html and https://quix.io/docs/quix-streams/aggregations.html
+* Add a metric widget in the Streamlit Dashboard and display the new KPI.
+* Create a new data pipeline for the average temperatur in the last 10 seconds and store it as a new topic.
+* Add a metric widget in the Streamlit Dashboard and display the new KPI.
 * Take a screenshot of your dashboard.
 Include the screenshot in the code folder
 * Write an explanation in the README.md.
 Include the screenshot in the Markdown file (so that the image is shown).
+* You can put the metric widgets side by side in Streamlit with columns: https://docs.streamlit.io/develop/api-reference/layout/st.columns
 * Add everything into Git and push it to GitHub
 * On Moodle, include the GitHub Link to the repository.